omicsEye/seqSight/README.md

 # seqSight: #

-**seqSight** is a toolj to ointly profile microbial strains, genes, and biosynthetic gene clusters from metagenomics data; it is designed to provided maximum utility to the user by incorporating a number of analysis modules for the quantification of not only bacterial strains but also gene families and biosynthetic gene clusters. seqSight also incorporates quality control modules and visualization tools.
+**seqSight** is a tool to jointly profile microbial strains, genes, and biosynthetic gene clusters from metagenomics data; it is designed to provided maximum utility to the user by incorporating a number of analysis modules for the quantification of not only bacterial strains but also gene families and biosynthetic gene clusters. seqSight also incorporates quality control modules and visualization tools.

 ---